-When moving to Canada , one of the least exciting but entirely necessary things to think about is how to access your money after making the move.
-It’s not straightforward either, with so many different options available to transfer money to Canada.
+When moving to Canada, one of the least exciting but entirely necessary things to think about is how to access your money after making the move.

 This post features a round-up of the most popular money transfer methods, starting with the cheapest way to send money to Canada.